colosimo/kim-os/doc/cortex-m-boot.rst

-- call the ``k_main`` function, implemented in ``kernel/kim.c``: it is the place where tasks are started and the domain of source code becomes independent on the chip; tasks will be deeply investigated in :any:`tasks`.
+- call the ``k_main`` function, implemented in ``kernel/kim.c``: it is the place where tasks are started and the domain of source code becomes independent on the chip; tasks will be deeply investigated in :doc:`tasks`.

 .. note::